-Having recently moved from the States, I have now stumbled through a fair number of familial Dutch birthday parties with some great misunderstanding.
+Having moved from the States, I have stumbled through a fair number of Dutch birthday parties with some great misunderstanding.
 I have written the following based on my own observations, and what I expect (not unhappily) to do myself in the future.
 Please, fellow expats, feel free to refer to this guide as needed.

 You must pay for everything.